Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Proof for density estimation

 Using the union bound and the fact $H^2\leq 2$ we have $\EE\qth{H^2(f_{G},f_{{\hatGn}})\indc{Y_{\max}\geq K}}\leq 2\PP\qth{Y_{\max}\geq K}\leq 2n\epsilon_K(G).$ Combining this with \prettyref{eq:EB_m6} and \prettyref{eq:EB_m66} yields

 which completes the proof of~\eqref{eq:EB_general-H2-bound}.

-To complete the proof of the theorem we need to estimate the value of $K$ such that $\epsilon_K(G) \lesssim {1\over n^2}$.
+To complete the proof of the theorem we need to choose the value of $K$ such that $\epsilon_K(G) \lesssim {1\over n^2}$.
 This is done slightly differently for each of the two different classes of priors: